How To Clear the Spotify Cache

 If you use Spotify regularly, you have probably noticed your hard drive filling up even though you haven’t downloaded anything new.
 That’s because Spotify caches files on your computer to allow its app to run faster.
 While this is very convenient, it can become a problem if you’re always low on disk space.

-In this article, you will learn more about cache memory, find out how Spotify uses it to improve its service, and discover tips to clear the Spotify cache on your computer or phone.
+In this article, you will learn more about cache memory, find out how Spotify uses it to improve its service and discover tips to clear the Spotify cache on your computer or phone.

 What Is Cache Memory?

 In computing, cache memory represents the portion of the total storage space which is used by software (or even hardware) to store certain data in order to speed up the data extraction process.
-In other words, cache memory allows software to retrieve the information that you have requested faster, simply by storing and “remembering” data while you are using the software.
+In other words, cache memory allows the software to retrieve the information that you have requested faster, simply by storing and “remembering” data while you are using the software.

 Although cache memory helps software run more smoothly, it can significantly slow down your computer, tablet, or mobile device after a while.
 As you can guess, problems occur when the cache memory isn’t cleaned.

 Since Spotify is one of the most popular digital music services nowadays, its users should know how to clean its cache.
 Otherwise, it can “eat” their device’s storage, leaving them with insufficient space to install new software.
+If you’d like to offload all of your downloaded songs rather than clear the cache we have an article on that here.

 How Does Spotify Use Your Device’s Memory?